SON issues MANCAP certificates to 24 Anambra-based firms

-Speaking at the event on Thursday, Farouk Salim, director-general of SON said the certification activities were crucial as the world was now a global village where perception and acceptability derived from standardisation.
+Speaking at the event, Farouk Salim, director-general of SON, said the certification activities were crucial as the world was now a global village where perception and acceptability derived from standardisation.

 Salim was represented by Nwaoma Olujie, the Enugu Zone coordinator of SON.

-He said was determined to assure Nigerians and indeed the world that made-in-Nigeria products manufactured in Anambra under the MANCAP were produced with strict compliance to national standards.
+He said that SON was determined to assure Nigerians and indeed the world that made-in-Nigeria products manufactured in Anambra under the MANCAP were produced with strict compliance to national standards.

 “SON certification of these Anambra State manufactured products is a testimonial that these products have satisfied the requirements of the applicable national standard.